heftapp/graphql_codegen/packages/graphql_codegen/README.md

 This ensures the best conditions for caching.

-### Excluding some selections from adding typename.
+### Excluding some selections from adding typename

 Any query, mutation, subscription, or fragment can be excluded from adding the `__typename` introspection by the `addTypenameExcludedPaths` option: